Jayandj24/Website/README.md

-Basically just trying to learn some more on Java while creating a website.
-I'm using VisualCode to write everything with the help of Node.
+Basically just creating a website with the help of node and visual studio.